dell-asm/dell-force10/docs/force10_vlan.md

 	vlan_name:This parameter defines the name of the VLAN The value must be a string and cannot exceed 100 characters.

+	mtu: This parameter defines the mtu of the VLAN.
+		If the value exist, it sets that value to the mtu properties of the VLAN.
+		If the value does not exist, property remains unchanged (default or old values).
+		The mtu value must be between  594 and 12000.

+	shutdown: This parameter defines whether or not to shut down the VLAN.
+				The possible values are "true" or "false".
+The default value is "false".
+				If the value is 'true", it shuts down the VLAN.

 	tagged_tengigabitethernet: This parameter defines the TenGigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 	tagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18